 Acronis helps you control access to your data

-To summarize, with Acronis products you can be sure that your data won’t be accessed by someone who shouldn’t have access to it.
-You can encrypt data on the device and send it in an encrypted form to the cloud by using a secured, encrypted channel.
+In summary, with Acronis products, you can be sure that your data won't be accessed by someone who shouldn't have access to it.
+You can encrypt data on the device and send it in encrypted form to the cloud by using a secured, encrypted channel.
 This data in the cloud will be additionally secured through a strict data center security policy.